andrewvorobyev/mac-watcher-swift/rust/notes.md

 The started browser seems very sluggish with pages loading very slowly, scroll laging.

+The user will not be logged in into anything in this new opened browser.

 I.e. the browser seems unusable by the human.